IS THERE A CATCHMENT AREA?

 What other school activities are there?

-The Glenleighden School students participate in events including sports day, school concert, awards nights, ANZAC and remembrance commemorations.
-Each year level also has its own special activities such as school camp, gardening program, swimming lessons and horse riding.
+The Glenleighden School students participate in mainstream schooling events such as sports day, school concert, awards nights, ANZAC and Remembrance Day commemorations, camp, swimming lessons, Harmony Day and Under Eights.

 Do you have before and after school care?

-The Outside School Hours Care (OSHC) is provided by Fig Tree Pocket State School which is located approx. 100m from Glenleighden.
+The Outside School Hours Care (OSHC) is provided by Fig Tree Pocket State School, which is located approximately 100m from Glenleighden.
 OSHC staff collect and drop off students that attend their service.
 For further information click here.
+Students also have access to a range of after school, extra-curricular activities such as Playball, BAM Dance, Junior Engineers and Science Explorers.
+These are run by external providers at parent cost.

 If your question isn’t addressed on this page, please fill out our FAQ form and we’ll get back to you as soon as possible: